Gas is normally present in the digestive system and may be expelled through the mouth (belching) or through the anus (flatus).

 However, some people may simply have more or different bacteria naturally living in their digestive tract, or they may have a motility (movement) disorder of the muscles in their digestive tract.
 These variations may account for differences in flatus production.
 People can record their flatus frequency in a diary before being evaluated by a doctor.

 A sensation of bloating or abdominal swelling (distention) can be present in people who have digestive disorders such as poor stomach emptying (gastroparesis) or irritable bowel syndrome or other physical disorders such as ovarian or colon cancer.
+Many drugs with anticholinergic affects can slow stomach emptying and cause bloating.
 Sometimes, the sensation is caused by disorders that do not involve the abdomen.
 For example, in some people, the only symptom of a heart attack is a feeling of bloating or a strong urge to belch.
 However, many people who feel bloated do not have any physical disorder.

 Doctors are not sure what role intestinal gas plays in the sensation of bloating.
 Aside from people who drink carbonated beverages or swallow excessive air, most people who have a sensation of bloating actually do not have excessive gas in their digestive system.
 However, studies do show that some people, such as those who have irritable bowel syndrome, are particularly sensitive to normal amounts of gas.
 Similarly, people with eating disorders (such as anorexia nervosa or bulimia) often misperceive and are particularly stressed by symptoms such as bloating.
 Thus, the basic abnormality in people with gas-related symptoms may be an intestine that is extremely sensitive (hypersensitive intestine).
 A motility disorder may contribute to symptoms as well.